 PRIMECLUSTER provides not only high availability, but scalability as well.
 PRIMECLUSTER allows multiple nodes to act together to provide a common service.
-For example, with SIS, you can distribute web hits across all nodes in a cluster.
-With PAS, you can run a parallel database across multiple nodes.
+For example, with PAS, you can run a parallel database across multiple nodes.
 GFS provides you with a clusterwide file system so cooperating processes on many nodes can access the same data.